gmac/backboneconf-learning/README.md

  - From interview panels and hiring officers:
  *"What will this individual cost us?"*
- - Flip:
-   *"What are we lacking without them?""*

 Powerful feedback loop...

-  - **Seniors** distill their own knowledge.
+  - **Seniors** distill their own knowledge into new conclusions.
 They teach themselves.
   - **Juniors** are fearless in conquering new material.
-They shift the foundation.
+They shift the team foundation.

 # Learning JavaScript

 ## Why is it so hard?
- - For such a small language, there's a disproportionate level of anger and misery associated.
+ - For such a small language, why is there a disproportionate level of anger and misery associated?
  - Thank you, Angus Croll for explanation.
  - JavaScript is TWO languages:
  	- The simple familiar (tip).